Hibis5946/Image-forensics-and-similarity-analysis-of-the-haunted-places-dataset-using-NASA-JPL-ImageSpace/README.md

 If there are any errors or issues along the way, check the logs and address any dependencies or configurations that might be missing.

-✅This show you the images that are located in the IMAGE_DIR directory on your host machine: docker exec -it deploy-imagespace-imagecat-1 /bin/bash
+✅This show you the images that are located in the IMAGE_DIR directory on your host machine:
+<br>docker exec -it deploy-imagespace-imagecat-1 /bin/bash

-Once inside the container, navigate to the /images directory and list the files: ls /images
+<br>Once inside the container, navigate to the /images directory and list the files:
+<br>ls /images